Find a Lender-Approved Local Conveyancer in Beaconsfield

 Recently asked questions about conveyancing in Beaconsfield

-How does conveyancing in Beaconsfield differ for new build properties?
+How does conveyancing in Beaconsfield differ for newly converted properties?

-Most buyers of new build or newly converted property in Beaconsfield approach us having been asked by the housebuilder to exchange contracts and commit to the purchase even before the residence is ready to move into.
-This is because house builders in Beaconsfield typically acquire the real estate, plan the estate and want to get the plots sold off as they are building the properties.
+Most buyers of new build premises in Beaconsfield contact us having been asked by the seller to sign contracts and commit to the purchase even before the property is constructed.
+This is because house builders in Beaconsfield tend to buy the land, plan the estate and want to get the plots sold off as they are building the properties.
 Buyers, therefore, will have to exchange contracts without actually seeing the house they are buying.
 To reduce the chances of losing the property, buyers should instruct conveyancing solicitors as soon as the property is reserved and mortgage applications should be submitted quickly.
 Due to the fact that it could be several months and even years between exchange of contracts and completion, the mortgage offer may need to be extended.
 It would be wise to use a lawyer who specialises in new build conveyancing especially if they are used to new build conveyancing in Beaconsfield or who has acted in the same development.

 Last updated